Zymbit-Docs/docs/content/bootware/getting-started/_index.md

 An HDMI console is highly recommended for setting up your unit with Bootware.
 The process of repartitioning and loading takes time and the console is handy for monitoring progress.

-Bootware 1.2 includes a new, consolidated user interface.
+Bootware 1.2.2 includes the same, consolidated user interface introduced in 1.2.
 The process of installation and configuration has changed since 1.1.

 Details of the commands in this Quickstart are linked in-line.
 See the [Features](../features) section for more information on how to use Bootware.